BeyondTrust - Secure Remote Access and Privileged Access Management

 • Server hardening

 Although the principles of system hardening are universal, specific tools and techniques vary depending on the type of hardening you are carrying out.
 System hardening is needed throughout the lifecycle of technology, from initial installation, through configuration, maintenance, and support, to end-of-life decommissioning.
-Systems hardening is also a requirement of mandates such as PCI DSS and HIPAA, and is increasingly demanded by cyber insurers.
+Systems hardening is also a requirement of mandates such as PCI DSS and HIPAA, and cyber insurers increasingly demand it.

 • Default passwords – Attackers can leverage automated password crackers to guess the defaults.
-The attack surface this presents could be large if the same defaults are used across many different endpoints--from desktops to IoT--or accounts.
+If the same defaults is used across different endpoints or accounts, ranging from desktops to IoT, the resulting attack surface can be very large.

 • Hardcoded passwords and other credentials stored in plain text files can increase the attack surface in a couple important ways.
 If they are forgotten in deployed code or otherwise publicly exposed, the hardcoded credentials can provide a backdoor into the organization.